 We recognize that as adult learners who may also be working full-time, sometimes our students need to take a leave for a variety of reasons.
 You are permitted to request a leave of absence and work with the Associate Dean, Dean and Registrar to complete the necessary steps in order to do so.
 You may request a leave for up to one year without having to reapply to the program.
-It is intended that the RN to BSN Hybrid Completion Program be completed within seven years of matriculation.
+It is intended that the RN to BSN completion program be completed within 7 years of matriculation.

 Is there a clinical component to this program?

 Within the RN to BSN completion program there are 3 courses that include activities that require you to be engaged in a variety of assignments away from the computer at sites convenient to your geographic location.
 NURS 310 is a community practice experience that requires 35 hours towards completion of a community project.
 All RN to BSN programs must provide practice experiences to achieve baccalaureate knowledge.
 These practice experiences enhance students’ ability to meet course objectives through a variety of direct and indirect care experiences.

 The baccalaureate degree in nursing program at The University of Bridgeport is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.